KtorZ/_blog_/_posts/2015-12-16-alloy_binding_unveil_the_mysteries.markdown

 singleton in a separated file, for instance `Alloy.js` and keep away from the view file that ugly `<Model>`.

 If you try to reference a non-existing model, alloy will refuse to compile with a nice error message if you provide an invalid `src` attribute or, with a message a bit more irrelevant if you just specified an invalid base for the interpolation.
-In both cases, this just mean that you should only bind to existing model (You can try to bind to the `icon` model if you dare, Alloy will compile.
-Still, only God knows what would happen).
+In both cases, this just mean that you should only bind to existing model.

 ### Local instance